leaping dolphin

 Agreements to investigate and collectively publish scientific data to facilitate correct interpretation of results and protect both submitter investment in data and faculty investment in new research diagnostics will be established as needed.

-The Marine Health Lab has no requirement for co-authorship; however if the intellectual input exceeds the regular service function of the lab, co-authorship may be requested.
+The OHI Lab has no requirement for co-authorship; however, if the intellectual input exceeds the regular service function of the lab, co-authorship may be requested.
 When special projects require validation of new protocols and development of new assays, co-authorship may be required.
-All manuscripts prepared using data generated through the MEHDS should include consultation with all involved parties to ensure correct interpretation of the results and appropriate acknowledgements and affiliations.
+All manuscripts prepared using data generated through the OHI Lab should include consultation with all involved parties to ensure correct interpretation of the results and appropriate acknowledgements and affiliations.

 Methodology